 John Roy Price, Jr. ’60

 Price is a Grinnell graduate with a B.A. in history.
 After graduating from Grinnell, he studied at Oxford University as a Rhodes Scholar and later received a law degree from Harvard Law School.
-He was the president and CEO of Federal Home Loan Bank of Pittsburgh from 2006 to 2010 and earlier, a managing director of Chase Manhattan Bank, New York.
-At Chase, he managed the mortgage banking and consumer finance businesses, did investment banking, and later was in charge of government relations worldwide.
-He is now managing partner of Infrastructure Advisory Partners.
-Among other major posts, Price was special assistant to President Nixon from 1969–1971.
+He was the president and CEO of Federal Home Loan Bank of Pittsburgh from 2006 to 2010 and earlier, a managing director of J.P.
+Morgan and its predecessor banks.
+There he managed the mortgage banking and consumer finance subsidiaries, did investment banking, and later was in charge of government relations worldwide.
+Among other major posts, Price was a special assistant to President Nixon from 1969–1971.
 A founder and later board chair of the Ripon Society, he chaired the advisory committee of the U.S. Conference of Mayors on Downtown Development.
-He served as chair and president of Americans for Oxford, as president of the Bankers Association for Foreign Trade, and as a trustee of the Pittsburgh Symphony and the Shadyside Presbyterian Church.
-Mr. Price joined Grinnell's Board of Trustees in 1970 and became a Life Trustee in 1995.
+He served as the founding chair and president of Americans for Oxford, as president of the Bankers Association for Foreign Trade, and as a trustee of the Pittsburgh Symphony and the Shadyside Presbyterian Church.
+He is the author of The Last Liberal Republican: An Insider’s Perspective on Nixon’s Surprising Social Policy.

 Ronald B.H.
 Sandler ’62